A Cave Man Wooing

 A Cave Man Wooing is a 1912 American silent comedy short film starring King Baggot and directed by Otis Turner.
 It was produced by Independent Moving Pictures (IMP).

 As of 2012, a print of this film survives, with Dutch intertitles, in the holdings of the EYE Film Institute Netherlands in Amsterdam.

 Plot

-George (King Baggot) a timid man who falls for the beautiful and athletic Clarice (Violet Horner).
+George a timid man who falls for the beautiful and athletic Clarice.
 After taking a course in physical culture, George manages to overcome his rivals for Clarice's attention.